quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part79_9.4.4_Digital_F.md

 :p What is the butterfly operation?
 ??x
-The butterfly operation is a computational step used in the FFT algorithm to combine intermediate results (in the form of \( y_p \pm y_q \)) from two input elements, thus reducing the number of operations required for DFT computation.
-It groups terms into sums and differences of the \( y_k \) values.
+The butterfly operation is a computational step used in the FFT algorithm to combine intermediate results (in the form of $y_p \pm y_q $) from two input elements, thus reducing the number of operations required for DFT computation.
+It groups terms into sums and differences of the $ y_k$ values.

 For example, using the butterfly operation:
 ```plaintext